thermotools/thermopack/addon/pycThermopack/README.md

 to get the module exports correct.
 These exports are compiler dependent.

-To use pycThermopack you need have `numpy` available.
+To use pycThermopack you need to have `numpy` available.
+It is also recommended to install `matploblib`.

 # Installation

-##Linux
+## Linux

-To prepare pycThermopack, a libthermopack.so file must be copied to the pyctp folder.
+To prepare pycThermopack, a `libthermopack.so` file must be copied to the pyctp folder.
 This is done as follows:

 ```sh